 - Stephen began his career on stage, off-Broadway and Broadway.

 - In 1991 his first film hit was playing Babe Ruth.

 - He has quite a few acting nominations and awards to his credit, including the Grace Prize and the Outer Critics Circle.

 - In June 1980 he married Kristina Watson, a teacher and costume designer.
 They have six children and live in Kinderhook, NY.

 Robert Mitchum – Narrator: Behind the scenes.

-His father was killed in a train accident; a stepfather came into the picture.
-He began acting out, roaming around the country, getting in trouble and was even put on a chain gang at age 14.
+- His father was killed in a train accident; a stepfather came into the picture.
+He began acting out, roaming around, getting in trouble, even put on a chain gang at age 14.

-In 1940 he married Dorothy Spence, whom he’d met when he was traveling during his teen years.
+- In 1940 he married Dorothy Spence, whom he’d met when traveling during his teens.
 They remained together until his death.